Buying a website is like investing in online real estate.

 Between budding entrepreneurs and veterans, successful ecommerce brands and early businesses, there are hundreds of thousands of ecommerce stores on Shopify.

-With over 3,000 ecommerce stores for sale—more than any other online marketplace—you can now bypass the building stage and get right into running a business by buying an existing Shopify store through Exchange.
+With over 10,000 ecommerce stores for sale—more than any other online marketplace—Exchange lets you bypass the building stage and get right into running a business.

 Buying a business: What is Exchange?